 Questions about Gum Disease?

 Patients with specific questions about choices in jawbone rehab and tooth (teeth) replacements are invited to contact Dr. Nazarian to learn more about today's advancements in tooth replacement dentistry.

-Call our office at (248) 457-0500 to schedule a complimentary consultation or use our on-line Ask The Dentist form to submit your questions directly to Dr. Nazarian.
+Call our office at (248) 457-0500 to schedule a consultation or use our on-line Ask The Dentist form to submit your questions directly to Dr. Nazarian.